michaelkroll/BLE-Shield/README.md

 This repository contains the eagle design files as well as the firmware source code which are needed modify and rebuild the firmware.
 The hexfiles are included as well.
+Moreover I added the Arduino Sketches from my blog to this repository as well.

 Notes:

 -The Eagle design files are created using Eagle v5.11.0

 -The Firmware v1.0.0 for the BLE112 module on the BLE-Shield was created and compiled for the Bluegiga BLE112 SDK v1.0.3

+- The Arduino Sketched have been tested with Arduino 1.0.1